Question

 Problem-solving

-Best when you want to emphasize discovery and recognition of issues without the clinical connotation of diagnosed.
-Perfect for business, technical, and operational contexts where you uncovered problems or opportunities.
+Perfect when you want to emphasize recognition and discovery of issues without the clinical connotation of 'diagnosed'.
+Best used when describing business problems, inefficiencies, or opportunities.

 Analyzed